Role: highest appellate and constitutional court in India

 Today, PILs continue to play a central role in the Court’s functioning.
 Many of the Court’s most high profile cases that SC Observer tracks are PILs, such as the Sabarimala Temple Entry, Electoral Disqualification and Cow Vigilantism cases.

-From its inauguration on 26 January 1954 until 4 August 1958, the Supreme Court of India operated out of the Parliament building.
+From its inauguration on 28 January 1950 until 4 August 1958, the Supreme Court of India operated out of the Parliament building.
 In fact, its first sitting was in the Rajya Sabha chamber itself.
-After four years in Parliament, it shifted to its current building.
+After eight years in Parliament, it shifted to its current building.

 The original Supreme Court building was designed by Ganesh Bhikaji Deolalikar, who is known for being the first Indian to head the Central Public Works.
 The building, which is described as embodying an ‘Indo-British’ architectural style, employs many of the same motifs found in buildings designed by Edward Lutyens (think Rashtrapati Bhawan).